Skip to main content

 Figure 2 – Chemical reaction for PVC polymerization.

-PVC pipes and valvesImpact modifiers, as expected, will increase the toughness and prevent a brittle fracture response.
+Impact modifiers, as expected, increase toughness and prevent brittle fracture response.
 Common examples of these modifiers include polymers such as ABS, CPE, EVA, and MBS.
-When mixing polymers such as these, other properties can also be improved.
-For instance, ABS will also improve the heat resistance while CPE, EVA, and MBS the processability.
+When mixing polymers like these, other properties can also be improved.
+For instance, ABS will also enhance heat resistance, while CPE, EVA, and MBS improve processability.
 Many other polymers can also be added to the blend to improve other properties.
 For example, TPU can be mixed into PVC to increase resistance to abrasion and material elasticity.
-All these polymers need to be properly compounded within the PVC to result in a homogenous blend in order to optimize the material performance.
+All these polymers need to be properly compounded within the PVC to result in a homogeneous blend and optimize the material performance, highlighting the importance of precise PVC composition.

-Many fillers and reinforcing agents are currently used with PVC.
-These may not only reduce cost but can increase the stiffness and enhance the shrinkage properties of the material.
-Common fillers include minerals such as calcium carbonate, kaolin and talc.
+PVC FittingsMany fillers and reinforcing agents are currently used with PVC.
+These not only reduce cost but can also increase stiffness and enhance the shrinkage properties of the material.
+Common fillers in PVC composition include minerals such as calcium carbonate, kaolin, and talc.
 Reinforcing agents can range from natural fibers to more complex reinforcements such as glass microspheres.
-In general, these agents can improve mechanical properties such as tensile strength, flexural modulus, and deflection temperatures.
+In general, these agents can significantly improve mechanical properties such as tensile strength, flexural modulus, and deflection temperatures.

 See the other installments in this series on PVC: